polettix/Data-Tubes/README.md

         package name at the beginning.

-    In every case, if the package name starts with a `+` plus sign, the package name will be considered relative to `Text::Tubes::Plugin`, so the `+` plus sign will be substitued with `Text::Tubes::Plugin::`.
+    In every case, if the package name starts with a `+` plus sign, the package name will be considered relative to `Data::Tubes::Plugin`, so the `+` plus sign will be substitued with `Data::Tubes::Plugin::`.
 For
     example:

-        +Plumbing becomes Text::Tubes::Plugin::Plumbing
+        +Plumbing becomes Data::Tubes::Plugin::Plumbing
-        +Reader   becomes Text::Tubes::Plugin::Reader
+        +Reader   becomes Data::Tubes::Plugin::Reader

     and so on.